 6. There should be no more or less than about a half inch of space from your big toe to the end of the golf shoe.

-7. It is important to make sure that the shoe and the widest part of your foot are a comfortable fit, without being too loose.
-Loose fitting shoes cause your feet to slide when you swing the club, and you lose stability, essential for good golf.
+7. It is important to ensure that the shoe and the widest part of your foot are comfortable, without being too loose.
+Loose-fitting shoes cause your feet to slide when you swing the club, and you lose stability, essential for good golf.

 8. If the shoe fits all the above criteria, but is a little loose, then use an insole to make the fit a little tighter.